endlessm/eos-app-store/README.md

 # Endless App Center

-The Endless App Center is the user-facing component used to install, update, and remove applications in the Endless OS.
+The Endless App Center is the user-facing component used to install and remove desktop weblinks and folders.
+In the past, it was also an application installer;
+however, it has been replaced in this capacity by GNOME Software.

 ## Building and installing